teymzz/selector/README.md

 })
 ```

 > In the sample above, although, only the first item is selected, the _selector_ plugin converts this into an array that can be iterated over.
 This makes it possible to maintain the same code structure and reduces the number of checks or validations that may be required to be done.
-In a similar way, we can also handle the response of element selected using _document.getElementById()_ or even with the _document.querySelectorAll()_ .

 ### JQuery Object Selector

-Jquery is a javascript library that makes it easier to select items.
-The _selector.js_ plugin takes advantage of this and makes it possible to convert selected items back to javascript iterable items.
+Jquery is a javascript library that simplifies working with javascript.
+The _selector.js_ plugin takes advantage of this and makes it possible to convert elements selected with Jquery selector back to Javascript array format.
 This is shown below

 ```js
 let selector = new Selector;